What should florists charge for delivery & set-up?

 A delivery fee can be:

-- How much does it cost per van, per employee, per hour?
+- How much does it cost per vehicle, per employee, per hour?

-- Add a PITA charge=pain in the (you know what!) for holidays, inconvenient locations and overall hassle-factors.
+- Add a PITA charge=pain in the (you know what!) for holidays, inconvenient locations & overall hassle-factors

 People expect to pay for delivery & installation (or set-up).